Overview

 Cannabis withdrawal symptoms can have varying degrees of intensity.
 Mild withdrawal might involve minor physical discomfort and some mood changes.
 In contrast, severe withdrawal could lead to significant physical discomfort, strong cravings for cannabis, and substantial changes in mood or behavior.

 While these symptoms can be difficult to manage, they are typically temporary.
 The severity of the symptoms generally decreases over time as the body adjusts to the absence of cannabis.
-However, if symptoms are severe or lead to significant distress, seeking medical help or support from a mental health professional may be beneficial.
+However, if symptoms of weed withdrawal are severe or lead to significant distress, seeking medical help or support from a mental health professional may be beneficial.
 They can often provide strategies to cope with the symptoms and, if necessary, may suggest medication to help manage severe symptoms or cravings.

 Causes